joachimdekker/master-thesis/docs/proposal/main.typ

 = Introduction <sec:introduction>
 Because of its widespread use and ease-of-use, Microsoft Excel is being used in pension fund companies to maintain and calculate the pension fund for all of its customers.
 Info Support, as part of the ongoing _GROENpensioen_ project aims to convert these calculations from Microsoft Excel to high performing code.

 Pension funds operators use Excel as a 'sandbox' to test model parameters for optimal forecasts.
 These parameters vary widely and often differ per person to calculate the pension for.
 Each year, the third-party actuarial calculation tool (which could be seen as a variant of Excel) calculates forecasts for all pension holders.
 However, changes made by pension fund operators must be manually translated into the tool.
-As already said, the tool itself is 'very slow' according to Rinse and could be improved.
+The tool itself is 'very slow' according to Rinse and could be improved.
 Ideally, they want a faster system that can allow users to quickly visualize projected pension outcomes.

 Consequently, they want to adopt the 'sandbox' environment and develop a tool capable of optimizing and transforming these Excel-based models to high-performing code.
 This process entails multiple steps, from compiling excel formulas to a generic programming language to applying optimalizations to the dataflow.
 In this thesis, we will explore the former problem of compiling excel files to coherent, high-performing higher level programming language code in the context of actuarial computations.
 This approach allows us to focus on the computational model of the excel engine.

+// The actuarial calculations need to be inspected by auditors, so the mapping needs to be verified and do exactly as the operator wants it to be.
+And it needs to be readable, as the auditor should be able to read the code, not decipher it because it is in bytecode.

+// While there are existing calculation 'engines', they do not transform the program to a readable piece of code in a higher level programming lanugage.
+Furthermore, they often do not support iterative calculation where cells in a cyclic reference are bein updated using fixed point iteration.

 In contrast with existing research on extracting models from spreadsheets into relational databases @cunha_spreadsheets_2009, where the whole spreadsheet is and all of its data is extracted into a model, focussing on the computational model provides a unique viewpoint where we only consider the output of selected cells and see the excel sheet as an 'input-output' model.
 It begs the following question: